Estecka/mc-ALL-Death-Messages/README.md

 Specific categories of mobs can be defined in a config file, and their names in the messages can be styled with different colours and effects.

-For each category, separate `kill` and `death` gamerules or generated.
+For each category, separate `kill` and `death` gamerules are generated.

 ## Message Triggers